alienth/torstatus/doc/INSTALL.rst

     | tordir=> \i /absolute/path/to/TorStatus/cache.sql

 TorStatus does not regularly use "old" relays.
-To delete old relays from the caching schema, add a crontab for the metrics:
+To delete old relays from the caching schema, add a crontab for the metrics user that looks something like the following:

-    | $ crontab -e
     | 35 * * * * psql -U metrics tordir -c 'SELECT * FROM cache.purge();'

-Now imported data will be added to the cache schema used with TorStatus.
+At this point, imported data will be added to the cache schema used with TorStatus.

 Note that if you have not previously configured postgreSQL, you may prefer to use a "password" verification system rather than a "trust"